Nová Ves I: Etymology

-The name Nová Ves means 'new village'.
-The Roman numeral in the name serves to distinguish it from the nearby villages of the same name, Nová Ves II (part of Rostoklaty) and Nová Ves III (part of Svojšice).
+The name Nová Ves means 'new village' in Czech.
+The Roman numeral in the name serves to distinguish it from the nearby villages with the same name: Nová Ves II (part of Rostoklaty) and Nová Ves III (part of Svojšice).

 Geography

 Nová Ves I is located about 4 km northwest of Kolín and 45 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
-The highest point is the Bedřichov hill at 279 m above sea level.
+The highest point is the hill Bedřichov at 279 m above sea level.
 The municipality is situated on the left bank of the Elbe River.

 History

 The first written mention of Nová Ves I is from 1290, when the village was bought by the Sedlec Abbey.
 From 1437, Nová Ves I belonged to the Kolín estate.
 In 1757, during the Seven Years' War, Nová Ves I was partly the site of the Battle of Kolín.

 Transport

-The I/38 road (the section from Kutná Hora to Nymburk) passes through the municipality.
+The I/38 road (the section from Kutná Hora to Nymburk) runs through the municipality.
 The I/12 road from Prague to Kolín runs along the southern municipal border.

 Nová Ves I is located on the railway line Prague–Kolín.